Psp29/Documentation-Public/Monitoring-AWS-ECS/02_Deploying_Loki.md

 - Grafana running.
 (Not a hard requirement* but important for Integration)

 ## Steps:
+### Create EFS (Elastic File System) to store Grafana Data.
+- This step is exactly similar to the grafana one; please refer this [section](01_Deploying_Grafana.md#create-efs-elastic-file-system-to-store-grafana-data) for creating EFS.

 ### Create/Modify ECS task IAM role so that Loki in ECS can use S3 bucket.
 - Go to IAM -> select roles -> Search for ***ecsTaskExecutionRole*** -> Select that role -> Under **Permission Policies** select ***Add permissions*** -> Hit ***Create Inline Policy***